 Submission Instructions & Formatting

-Submit files for all sections in Microsoft Word (.doc or .docx) format, with the exception of the scanned/signed Face Page, signed letters of support, and any supplemental Human Subjects, IRB, CITI and/or IACUC documents that necessitate use of .PDFs.
+Unless otherwise noted, submit files for all sections in Microsoft Word (.doc or .docx) format.
+Exceptions include the scanned/signed Face Page, signed letters of support, and any supplemental Human Subjects, IRB, CITI and/or IACUC documents that necessitate use of .PDFs.

 To submit, attach each completed section as a separate file in a single email.
 If your email server prevents you from sending just one email due to the size or number of email attachments, please use the minimal number of emails necessary.
 Please send your completed proposal all at once—not spaced out over several days or weeks.
 Although not preferred, we understand that letters of support may sometimes arrive separately.
 We appreciate your efforts to limit these instances.

-Individual forms are referenced and linked extensively below.
+Individual forms are referenced extensively below.
 A master link to all required and supplemental forms is avalable via this PHS 398 forms web page.
-Federal instructions for filling out these forms are available on pp. 21-40 of this guide.
+Federal instructions for filling out these forms are available on pp. 21-40 .
 You might consider bookmarking these pages for convenience.

 Additional instructions, recommendations, notes, and links are provided in each section below.